blaxel-ai/kube-janitor-go/README.md

 kube-janitor-go creates Kubernetes events to provide an audit trail of its actions.
 Events are created for:

 - **Resource Deletion**: When a resource is successfully deleted
+- **Resource Scheduled for deletion**: When a resource is scheduled for deletion
 - **Deletion Failure**: When a resource deletion fails
 - **Dry Run**: When a resource would be deleted (in dry-run mode)